 - To see the big picture.
 So they have purpose and understand how their work is an important part of the organization.

 - Recognition and gratitude.
 If a lot of time and effort goes into work and it goes unnoticed, they will lose steam and want to take their efforts somewhere else where they will be appreciated and compensated.

 - A sense of belonging.
 So they feel like part of a team with a common purpose.
 It makes them feel valued and the support system gives them confidence in their abilities to overcome challenges.

 - Regularly check in with your team one-on-one.
 Everyone on a team deals with personal struggles at work, and team meetings don’t always provide a forum to comfortably voice and work through that turmoil.
 Employees can have a hard time trusting managers with their problems or insecurities when there is a concern, especially in cases where they don’t see each other on a daily basis.
 Struggles that go unnoticed may eventually turn into larger issues like loss of business, broken relationships, or tarnished reputations.
 Weekly check-ins can ensure that despite the physical distance, employees are engaged and on the right track to success.

-What has your experience been like with a flexible work environment or lack thereof?
+What has your mobile productivity experience been like within a flexible work environment or lack thereof?
 Love it or hate it?